United halts some flights from U.S. to Narita, reduces others | The Japan Times

 Flights from Los Angeles and Houston will be suspended from March 8 until April 24, while Narita-bound flights from Chicago O’Hare will be halted from March 8 to March 27.

-From April, daily flights from New York and Newark to Narita, as well as from San Francisco to Osaka, will be reduced to five times a week.
+From April, daily flights from New York and Newark, New Jersey, to Narita, as well as from San Francisco to Osaka, will be reduced to five times a week.

 In the meantime, flights between Chicago O’Hare and Tokyo International Airport, known locally as Haneda, will continue daily.